Last Updated on

 Then there are the little extras.
 Additional domain names, dedicated IP, SSL certificates, SiteLock, privacy options.
 If they can tack on an extra charge, they will most certainly do so.
 Not exactly the cheap and easy web host they purport to be.

-As we wrap up our Bluehost review, let’s first look at the definite pluses.
+As we wrap up our BlueHost review and give the overall rating for this provider, let’s first look at the definite pluses.
 They’re very WordPress friendly.
 You can get your WP site online with very little effort and know-how.
 Plus, they offer a variety of useful security features.

 Those interested primarily in WordPress integration do have a lot to like here.
 Everybody else will likely want to check out the platform carefully before committing to any long-term contract.

-Overall, I’m giving Bluehost a 3/5.
+Overall, I’m giving Bluehost 3/5 stars.
 There’s a reliable, secure web hosting platform here – but sometimes that platform is obscured by speed, pricing and support issues.